ABOUT US

 The Administration defies court orders — repeatedly · 2025–2026

 Legal experts say no previous administration in modern history has defied court orders at this scale.
 Judges have documented over 250 violations — immigrants jailed past their court-ordered release dates, billions in congressionally approved funds withheld, deportation flights that continued even as a judge was ordering them to turn around.
-One federal judge wrote that the administration’s actions could "only exist in a world where the Constitution does not exist."
-Justice without enforcement is just a word.

 How YOU can help RoLPAC